Fios-Quest/advanced-rust-in-easy-steps/src/patterns/builder.md

 builder adds more complexity to your tests and error handling code.

 Its also worth noting that the typestate builder won't work if you can't guarantee each method is called at runtime.
-Methods that set a required parameter change the type of the builder, meaning you put a call in a branch (such as an if) you can't reconcile the types later.
+Methods that set a required parameter change the type of the builder, meaning you can't put a call in a branch (such as an if) because you can't reconcile the types later.